starkandwayne-attic/cfcr-compiled-deployment/README.md

 Once the deployment is running, you can setup your `kubectl` CLI to connect and authenticate you.

+Download and install the `kubectl` CLI [using the instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl).

 Firstly, to download the `credhub` CLI and login to CredHub API:

 ```plain